paulyoung/radars/18922190/README.md

 # 18922190

+swiftc: provide an option to dump the AST as JSON

 ## Summary:
 The AST of a Swift file can be output using swiftc via the --dump-ast flag.
 Please provide a way to output this as JSON.